 CPR - Provide Cardiopulmonary Resuscitation - HLTAID001

-CPR with First Aid Brisbane: When a person’s heart stops, this is known as ‘cardiac arrest’.
+Your CPR COURSE with First Aid Brisbane.
+When a person’s heart stops, this is known as ‘cardiac arrest’.
 They are not responding to you and not breathing.

 What is CPR or Cardiopulmonary resuscitation?
 CPR courses offer a combination of techniques, including breaths and chest compression's.